-Swayambhu Stupa is the only stupa in the whole Buddhist world with its unique characteristics and is believed to have originated itself as the name itself in Sanskrit refers: (Swayam-On itself) and (Bhu-came into Existence).
-This name is further supported by the literary sources of the greatest and very old literature known as Swayambhu Purana which also links to the formation of the Kathmandu valley after the draining of water and turning into a populated space by Manjushri Bodhisattva.
+Swayambhu Stupa (Monkey Temple) is the only stupa in the whole Buddhist world with its unique characteristics and is believed to have originated itself as the name itself in Sanskrit refers (Swayam – On itself) and (Bhu – came into Existence).
+This name is further supported by the literary sources of the greatest and ancient literature known as Swayambhu Purana which also links to the formation of the Kathmandu valley after the draining of water and turning into a populated space by Manjushri Bodhisattva.

-Swayambhu stupa is important in many ways but here in this issue related to iconographic features of Pancha Dhyani Buddhas, it is very important to elaborate because this is the only shrine where all five Celestial Buddhas are represented and their icons are placed in the niches of the stupa in four different directions and even the Vairochana Buddha is represented in the South Eastern Part of the Stupa in between Akshovya and Ratna Sambhava.
-In all other stupas Vairochana Buddha is not shown in iconographic image but is represented to be in the dome inside the stupa, but in Swoyambhu it is uniquely installed and represented in perfect arrangement.
+Swayambhu stupa is important in many ways, but here in this issue related to iconographic features of Pancha Dhyani Buddhas, it is very important to elaborate because this is the only shrine where all five Celestial Buddhas are represented.
+Their icons are placed in the niches of the stupa in four different directions.
+Even the Vairochana Buddha is represented in the South Eastern Part of the Stupa in between Akshovya and Ratnasambhava.
+In all other stupas, Vairochana Buddha is not shown in the iconographic image but is represented to be in the dome inside the stupa, but in Swayambhu, it is uniquely installed and represented in perfect arrangement.

 - Vairocana (Sanskrit: वैरोचन)

 - Amitabha (Sanskrit: अमिताभ)